ro-berto/build/scripts/master/buildbucket/README.md

   only one buildbucket build will be updated.
   Bug: http://crbug.com/451259

-### Applications
+### Implications of using buildbucket.

 * Scheduling code does not have to be hosted on buildbot.
-* Triggering build across masters: trigger recipe module will be updated to trigger builds using buildbucket.
+* [trigger](trigger_module) recipe module can trigger builds on different masters.
-* Parallel masters: since buildbot master does not lease/schedule a build that it cannot handle right away, multiple masters can be setup to poll the same buckets(s).
+* Multiple masters can be setup to poll the same buckets(s).
 This allows parallel build processing.

 ### Implementation details